salama/object-machine/design/previous.md

 ### Mother Smalltalk

 Like no other work Smalltalk-80, and especially the "Blue book" Smalltalk-80: the language and it's implementation has influenced the success of object oriented thinking.
-Smalltalk is very pure in it's object oriented approach and tries to extend that as far as then possible into the implementation aspect.
+Smalltalk is very pure in it's object oriented approach and tries to extend that as far as possible into the implementation aspect.

 As much as possible that is in a C based implementation.
 The actual machine is an interpreter and as such can not be changed and only minimally inspected, by the programmer.